denis-rossati/plug-js/docs/patch.md

 patch.unset(path: string): this
 ```

-The return is the path instance itself to allow operation chaining.
+The return is the `Patch` instance itself to allow operation chaining.

 #### Code Sample